ibm-cloud-docs/CDN/getting-help.md

 # Getting help and support
 {: #gettinghelp}

-Last updated: 9 April 2018
+Last updated: 14 November 2018
 {: .last-updated}

 If you have problems or questions when using CDN, you can get help by searching for information or by asking questions through one of the forums listed below.
 You can also open a support ticket.